soumyajitsamanta/Subreddit-Display-UI/Readme.md

 ## Instructions To Run.

-Inside of the FrontEndTest folder which the below shell takes you to.
+Inside of the FrontEndTest folder which the below shell takes you to, modify the environment/environment.ts and environment/environment.prod.ts  appSecret needs to be filled.
+It has been kept out as required to save the account from others modifying/stealing everything.

 ```sh
 cd FrontEndTest